 A run down on a practice session for toddlers and what to focus on.
+What's key is soccer starts at home, in the house just playing around with the soccer ball.

 Kids like structure, they really do, they want to know and follow the rules of the game.
 So begin practice with some stretching, then some fun games, some passing drills, shooting on a goal, and end the practice with a scrimmage.

-For young, potential soccer stars, you just want to get them accustomed to the ball, play like games like Duck Duck Goose, but with a soccer ball, so they have to dribble around the circle of kids sitting down.
+Again, for young, potential soccer stars, you just want to get them accustomed to the ball, play like games like Duck Duck Goose, but with a soccer ball, so they have to dribble around the circle of kids sitting down.
 Play games like soccer marbles, where kids try to hit their partners’ ball.
 Or even just try getting kids to kick the ball through a partner’s legs from about five yards away.
 Relay races are always good too, where you have two different teams and the kids dribble from one line to the other or through a set of cones.
 Here's a few games you can try:

 At the same time though, it doesn’t hurt to show kids more advanced moves and tricks.
 The purpose is to get them thinking and trying new things.
 All kids should know how to cut the ball back, fake one way and go the other, and dribble with at least one foot.
 Show kids the right way to dribble and kick the ball and play, even if you have to stop the game.
 It’s important for them to learn the right technique early on.